kovapatrik/homebridge-midea-platform/README.md

 ## Device Discovery

 Credentials for each Midea device on your Local Area Network (LAN) must be retrieved from Midea cloud server, this is done through the Settings window in the Homebridge Config User Interface.
-On opening the settings window click on *Discover Devices* and enter the requested information.
+On opening the settings window, click on *Discover Devices* and enter the requested information.

 * **Registered app** *(required)*: Name of the Midea mobile app that you registered your userid and password with.
 Defaults to *Midea SmartHome (MSmartHome)*, but you can also select *NetHome Plus* or *Meiju*.
 * **Username** *(required)*: Email address / userid that you use to login to the Midea cloud service.